SanLuisObispoMom.com

 • If it is a potluck type meeting, I suggest bringing a nut-free vegan dish or nut-free vegan snacks.
 There are so many nut-free vegan dishes that I enjoy and I'm not even vegan.
 This is a great way to connect with a broader range of parents who may often feel left out at food sharing events.
 Nut-free is especially important for parents and kids who are severely allergic to peanuts or any other nuts.

 • At the PTO meetings that I've attended, they don't offer coffee to the parents so by the time the meeting starts, it's evening and I would often need a pick me up.
-If that is the same for you and if it's okay to bring a drink with you, I suggest bringing your own cup of coffee or handy coffee in a can so that you have the energy to listen and collaborate.
+If that is the same for you and if it's okay to bring a drink with you (some meeting places or rooms don't allow food or drinks taken inside, so check), I suggest bringing your own cup of coffee or handy coffee in a can so that you'd have the energy to listen and collaborate.

 Reading Suggestions: